prantlf/plural-rules/docs/API.md

 getPluralFormForCardinal(localeOrRules: string|object, count: number): string
 ```

 Returns an identifier of the plural form using the specified locale (or plural rules) and the specified cardinal number (`count`).
+If you call `getPluralFormForCardinal` many times for the same locale, consider obtaining a rule function for the specific locale by `getPluralRulesForCardinals` and call this function using the rules repeatedly.

 * `localeOrRules` - one of [supported language locales](./languages.md#supported-languages) or an object with [plural rules](./design.md#plural-rules) returned by [getPluralRulesForCardinals](#getpluralrulesforcardinals)
 * `count` - a cardinal representing an item count; an integer >= 0